ssswww4444/SML-Notes/Week2.md

     * $\phi_2(x) = x^2$
   * Quadratic regression (linear in new feature set):
     * $y = w_0 + w_1 \phi_1(x) + w_2 \phi_2(x) = w_0 + w_1 x + w_2 x^2$
-* Canbe applied for both regression and classification
+* Can be applied for both regression and classification
 * There are many possible choices of $\phi$
 * Binary classification:
   * If dataset not linearly separable (non-linear problem)